 Cultural Adaption: Adjust content, images, date formats, currencies, and user interface (UI) elements to align with the cultural preferences of the target market.

-SEO Friendliness: Ensure search engines can identify, crawl, and correctly index each language version, displaying them to the corresponding language users.
+SEO Friendliness: Ensure search engines can identify, crawl, and correctly index each language version and display it to the corresponding language users.

 The essence of a multilingual website lies in localization, not just translation.
 Simple machine translation may lead to: